Image

 Fortnum & Mason

-There’s a reason afternoon tea at Fortnum & Mason is high on the hit lists of London tourists: it is, quite simply, iconic.
-It’s been serving traditional sandwiches, scones, and sweet treats for over a century – but since 2012, tea has been taken in the glitzy Diamond Jubilee Tea Salon (so named when the late Queen opened the room in 2012).
-Don’t have a sweet tooth?
-There’s also a savoury-only menu, which includes minted pea scones, smoked trout éclairs, and duck mousse melba.
+There’s a reason afternoon tea at Fortnum & Mason is high on the hit lists of London tourists.
+It's been serving traditional sandwiches, scones, and sweet treats for over a century – but since 2012, tea has been taken in the glitzy Diamond Jubilee Tea Salon.
+There’s another reason, too: there’s also a savoury-only menu with smoked trout profiteroles for those who don’t have a sweet tooth.

 A close up on a lady's hands with pink nails reaching for a cake on a zoomed in cake tray showing some orange fruit and a slice of cake.
 A close up on a lady's hands with pink nails reaching for a cake on a zoomed in cake tray showing some orange fruit and a slice of cake.